 A three-judge appellate panel of the Ninth Circuit Court agreed.

 In the ruling, the court did not find LiveJournal liable per se because of the use of moderators.
 The court instead suggested the trial court must consider the extent to which the moderators could control what viewers could see on the site where the screening process is not automated.
 If Mavrix could show the moderators were heavily involved, then the DMCA protections would not apply.

 Interestingly, the Mavrix court is not the first to address the moderator issue recently.
 In BWP Media USA Inc. v.
 Clarity Digital Group., LLC, the Tenth Circuit ruled that the “direction of user” issue should be interpreted to mean the person who initiated the upload and the presence of moderators was not relevant to the discussion.
-This decision was presented to the appellate court in the Mavrix case, but the appellate justices rejected the decision out of hand leaving us with a split between the Ninth and Tenth Circuits.
+The appellate court in the Mavrix case rejected the decision out of hand, leaving us with a split between the Ninth and Tenth Circuits.

 Our Agent Service

 Does the Mavrix case impact our service?
 In a word – no. We do not “direct” or moderate the content uploaded to your site or app.
 We only receive copyright complaints on your behalf, so our service does not place your safe harbor immunity at risk under Mavrix Photographs, LLC v.
 LiveJournal, Inc.

 Using moderators, employees, or third parties to screen content users are uploading to your site or app?
 Make sure to consult with legal counsel to determine the impact on the immunity granted to you under the DMCA.